blender/blender/doc/python_api/rst/bge.types.rst

       Return the value matching key, or the default value if its not found.
       :return: The key value or a default.

+   .. method:: playAction(name, start_frame, end_frame, layer=0, priority=0 blendin=0, play_mode=ACT_MODE_PLAY, layer_weight=0.0, ipo_flags=0, speed=1.0)

+      Plays an action.

+      :arg name: the name of the action
+	  :type name: string
+      :arg start: the start frame of the action
+	  :type start: float
+      :arg end: the end frame of the action
+	  :type end: float
+      :arg layer: the layer the action will play in (actions in different layers are added/blended together)
+	  :type layer: integer
+      :arg priority: only play this action if there isn't an action currently playing in this layer with a higher (lower number) priority
+	  :type priority: integer
+      :arg blendin: the amount of blending between this animation and the previous one on this layer
+	  :type blendin: float
+      :arg play_mode: the play mode
+	  :type play_mode: KX_ACTION_PLAY, KX_ACTION_LOOP, or KX_ACTION_PING_PONG
+      :arg layer_weight: how much of the previous layer to use for blending (0 = add)
+	  :type layer_weight: float
+      :arg ipo_flags: flags for the old IPO behaviors (force, etc)
+	  :type ipo_flags: int bitfield
+      :arg speed: the playback speed of the action as a factor (1.0 = normal speed, 2.0 = 2x speed, etc)
+	  :type speed: float

+   .. method:: getActionFrame(layer)

+      Gets the current frame of the action playing in the supplied layer

+	  :arg layer: The layer that you want to get the frame from.
+	  :type layer: integer

+	  :return: The current frame of the action

+   .. method:: setActionFrame(layer, frame)

+      Set the current frame of the action playing in the supplied layer

+	  :arg layer: The layer where you want to set the frame
+	  :type layer: integer
+	  :arg frame: The frame to set the action to
+	  :type frame: float

 .. class:: KX_IpoActuator(SCA_IActuator)

    IPO actuator activates an animation.